Alon-bdTEC/ME_1stDegreeProject_ControlOfFurutaPendulum/README.md

    - Instead of a smoothed step input, we designed an optimal bang-bang reference signal, resulting in a bang-bang control voltage within specified limits.

 3. **Feedforward Control (2DOF):**
    - Added feedforward control to improve tracking, reducing overshoot (OS).
-However, the arm still oscillated at the pendulum’s natural frequency.
+However, the arm still oscillated at the pendulums natural frequency.
    - To address this, we introduced a damping controller.

 4. **Cascade Control with Damping:**